wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

   - Note: In STITCH, CIDm IDs are the merged compound IDs for different CIDs, so only CIDm needs to be considered when mapping to host targets.
 - Then we mapped metabolite IDs from metabolomic data to CIDm IDs based on above mapping rules, which generated a file named 'metabo2CIDm.txt'.
 - Then we extracted compound-target interaction information from '9606.protein_chemical.links.detailed.v5.0.tsv' and '9606.actions.v5.0.tsv' and stored it in 'all_CIDm_targets.txt' (available at doi:10.6084/m9.figshare.19126814).
-- We used a perl script to perform above procedure which was uploaded to utility scripts folder as '5_metabolome2stitch.pl'.
+- We used a perl script to do these which was uploaded as '5_metabolome2stitch.pl'.

 ```
 Input: 3_MetaB_affects_NEU_through_HostT.txt (significant MetaB-HostT links obtained in step 3), metabolome.txt, 1_metaB.module_assign.txt, transcriptome.txt, 1_hostT.module_assign.txt, metabo2CIDm.txt (compound-CIDm ID mapping file manually curated based on STITCH database), all_CIDm_targets.txt (CIDm ID-host target gene mapping file manually curated based on STITCH database)